-Teresa can be found online on Ravelry (as teresacompras and on her designer page) and on Twitter.
-All pictures are used with her permission and are copyright Teresa Alvarez unless otherwise noted.
-Click on the pictures of the designs to link to the pattern pages.
+Adriana can be found online on Ravelry (as AdrialysHC, in the Adrialys Designs group, and on her designer page), on her YouTube channel, in her Etsy shop, on her blog, and on Facebook, Instagram, Pinterest, and Twitter.
+All photos are copyright Adriana Aguirre and are used with permission.
+Click on the photo to link to the Ravelry pattern page.

 UC: What inspired you to start designing?

 Adriana: When I started making stuffed animals using patterns from other designers I learned a lot about the shapes.
 The more I made the more I started thinking of the ways I could make other animals with the basic shapes I was learning.
 One day I just started brainstorming on how to make my own elephant.
 I used the knowledge of the shapes I had learned and after some trial and error I designed my first pattern.